-On Christmas of 2016, I badly needed a lightweight stability running shoes to replace my failing pair of 870v4.
+On Christmas of 2016, I badly needed a lightweight stability running shoes to replace my pair of 870v4 for my upcoming races.
+Unfortunately, 870v4 didn’t meet my expectations.
 So, I bought a black and pink pair of New Balance Vazee Prism at New Balance Bonifacio High Street boutique with a 40% discount but, it took me a few months before I started wearing it.

 This shoe review happens to be long overdue since the true test of this shoe happened between June and October 2017.